 - White spots on leaves – If you find white spots on the leaves, it’s most likely powdery mildew or some other disease.
 Prune off the infected leaves, give the plants more airflow, and always be sure to keep the leaves dry.

 - Indoor herbs growing tall and leggy – When indoor herbs get spindly and leggy, that means they aren’t getting enough light.
 Either move them to a sunnier window, or add a grow light.

 In this section, I will answer some of the most frequently asked questions about growing herbs indoors.
 If you can’t find an answer to your question here, then ask it in the comments below.

 Yes, there are certain types of herbs that grow well in just water.
 However, it’s not a good way to grow them for the long-term.

 So, if you want to keep them alive and healthy for more than a few months, then it’s best to plant them in potting soil.

 Do indoor herbs need sunlight?

 Yes.
 If they don’t get enough sunlight, they will become weak and leggy.
 The ideal spot for growing herbs indoors is on an east or west facing window ledge, or near a sunny south-facing window.

 Can you grow herbs indoors all year?

 Many types of herbs can be grown indoors all year round, as long as they are perennial plants.
-However, some (like cilantro, parsley, basil…etc) are annual or biannual plants, and will only live for one or two years.
+However, some are annuals or biennials, and will only live for one or two years.